spencertipping/www/note-wallpapers.md

 ## Extracting note images
 Joyce used a ScanSnap, which is a two-sided sheet feed scanner that produces PDFs.
-The first step was to pull the individual pages out using ImageMagick, and inverting each in the process:
+The first step was to pull the individual pages out using ImageMagick, inverting each in the process:

 ```sh